MyKell069/Full_Stack_Java_Extended_4_1/qc-study/qc-rest.md

-# QC Questions About REST
+# QC Questions on REST

 - What are the REST Constraints?
  - Marshalling and Unmarshalling